helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ## Results and Resource Ownership

-Choose the terminal method from the number of rows the operation expects.
+Finish each query with the method that matches the number of rows you expect:

-`one()` requires exactly one row, `optional()` accepts zero or one, and `list()` collects every row.
-Helidon reports a cardinality mismatch with `NoResultException` or `NonUniqueResultException`.
+- Use `one()` when the query must return exactly one row.
+No rows result in `NoResultException`, and more than one results in `NonUniqueResultException`.

+- Use `optional()` when the query can return zero or one row.
+More than one row results in `NonUniqueResultException`.

+- Use `list()` when you want every returned row.
+Helidon does not impose a row limit, so limit large results in SQL and use deterministic ordering when paging through them.

-By the time a terminal method returns, the result is fully available and Helidon has closed the result set, statement, and connection.
-The API therefore does not expose a stream, cursor, or iterator that remains connected to JDBC resources.
-Helidon does not impose a row limit on `list()`, so constrain large results in SQL and use deterministic ordering for paging.
+The value returned by any of these methods is fully available to the application.
+Before returning it, Helidon closes the result set, statement, and connection used for the operation.
+This is why the API does not return a stream, cursor, or iterator that remains connected to JDBC resources.

+Keep and share the `JdbcClient` itself as needed.
+Create a new statement chain for each operation and finish it with one terminal method.
+Do not retain or share the intermediate statement, generated key, or result stages between threads.

-You can safely share a `JdbcClient` between threads.
-In contrast, the statement, generated key, and result stages belong to one operation.
-Use each stage once and do not share it between threads.
-A failure reported by the JDBC driver becomes a `DataException`, while an exception thrown by an application mapper reaches the caller unchanged.
+A problem reported by the JDBC driver becomes a `DataException`.
+If an application mapper throws an exception, Helidon passes it back to the caller unchanged.